"This was a painful experience from start to finish; by far the worst experience I've had with this logo project."

 Logo Moo (Branded Logo Designs) appeared as a Google Ad, at the top of the page, when I searched "affordable logo design".
 When I clicked on their ad, I was directed to a webpage that looked and functioned like almost every other logo design site webpage you might come across through a Google Ad.
 There was a generic looking template, and a call-to-action for a limited-time-only sale, And there was a bottom, right-hand corner messenger pop-up with a live person ready to answer my questions.

 I paid $45 and I believe I was supposed to get 6 original concepts and unlimited revisions.
 After making payment, my account manager, Jim, called me up to introduce himself and ask me about the details of my project.
 I had sent the sales person my concepts, which were only 3 at the time, in a zip folder and noted to Jim that I hoped his designers would follow my concepts.
 He suggested the designers could come up with some original ideas.
 I should have insisted he stick with my ideas, but instead, I decided to trust his judgment.
 Big mistake.
 A couple of days later, I received 12 of the most generic concepts I could have imagined.
 (Note: they did send me 12 generic concepts instead of the 6 they had offered.)
 None of them were good, but I did like a microphone image in one of their concepts I thought might be something to build upon.
 (I later came across the microphone on a stock photo site.)
 I suggested adding a character to the design.
-After several revisions, I was getting very frustrated with my logo development.
-Why hadn't I insisted they follow my concepts from the start?!
+After several revisions, they hadn't managed to create something even remotely attractive.
+I was getting extremely frustrated with the design.

 This was a painful experience from start to finish; by far the worst experience I've had with this logo project.
 That said, I would be interested to know if the outcome would have been different if I had given them the 9 concepts with instructions I now have AND insisted that they follow them.
 As compelling as this is, not with my money.